Shea Ki

 Have you ever crossed paths with someone who right away you can tell they are golden from the inside out?

-When she agreed to do the cover story challenge, I did a little happy dance in my home office.
-I know for sure this is a professional, energizing woman who walks her talk and would share some fantastic guidance about what she learns.
+When she agree to share what she learned, I did a little happy dance in my home office.
+I know for sure this is a professional, energizing woman who walks her talk and would share some fantastic guidance.

 And here it is:

-"When creating my cover story I approached it as a welcome to my profile and an introduction to me and who I am.
+"When creating my video intro on LinkedIn, I approached it as a welcome to my profile and an introduction to me and who I am.
 What was important for me was to incorporate my values into the video.
 As a suggestion for someone who is thinking about what to say, I would suggest they bring their values into it!
 A short video welcoming viewers to their profile and stating what their top five values are would be a simple way to utilize this feature as well as attract those with similar values!"

 Philip Wilkerson III